multiplemonomials/multicast_expert/README.rst

 (note that this function is a wrapper around the netifaces library, which provides quite a bit more functionality if you need it)

 But which of those is the interface we actually want to use?
-Well, that depends on your specific nework setup, but to make an educated guess, we also have a function to get the interface your machine uses to contact the internet.
+Well, that depends on your specific network setup, but to make an educated guess, we also have a function to get the interface your machine uses to contact the internet.
 This is not always correct but will work for many network setups.

 >>> multicast_expert.get_default_gateway_iface_ip_v4()
 '192.168.0.248'